 A significant risk in any base editing product candidate is that "off-target" edits may occur, which could cause serious adverse events, undesirable side effects or unexpected characteristics.
 For example, Erwei Zuo et al. reported that cytosine base editors generated substantial off-target edits, that is, edits in unintended locations on the DNA, when tested in mouse embryos.
 Such unintended edits are referred to as "spurious deamination."
 We cannot be certain that off-target editing will not occur in any of our planned or future clinical studies, and the lack of observed side effects in preclinical studies does not guarantee that such side effects will not occur in human clinical studies.
 We have developed assays that can detect off-target edits, even when such edits occur at very low frequencies.
-Using these assays, we have observed off-target edits.
+Using these assays, we have observed off-target edits in our base editing product candidates.
+As the sensitivity of these assays increases, it is possible that we will continue to detect more such off-target edits.
 While we do not believe that the off-target edits we have observed to date have had a material adverse impact on the safety or benefit of our product candidates, if, in the future, we detect off-target edits for a product candidate that negatively impact safety or efficacy, our ability to develop the product candidate as a therapeutic could be adversely affected.